 The causes of vitamin A deficiency

 There are several reasons why you are made to suffer from deficiency of Vitamin A. People who do not have proper food intake can surely suffer from the sort of vitamin deficiency.
 In case you do not take meals at the right time can lead to the particular vitamin deficiency.

 The deficiency can even take place when the body is unable to convert the absorbed carotene into the form of Vitamin A. Vitamin A deficiency is extremely common in all the developing countries especially in Asia, Africa and Western Pacific.

-Symptoms of vitamin A deficiency
+Symptoms of Vitamin A deficiency